ainsleyclark/mesh/README.md

 ## Getting Started

-Head over to [http://meshcss.com/documentation/getting-started/installation](http://meshcss.com/documentation/getting-started/installation)</a> for more details on how to install and download mesh.
+Head over to the [installation](http://meshcss.com/documentation/getting-started/installation) for more details on how to install and download mesh.
+But here are a few options to get you started.

 - We recommend you to head over to the [meshBuilder](https://www.meshcss.com/builder) to only download the components/utilities you need with an extremely powerful tool helping you customize what components to import and colors to use.
 - Download the [latest release](https://github.com/ainsleyclark/mesh/releases/latest) with pre-compiled CSS
-- Install with [npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install meshcss````
+- Install with [npm](https://npmjs.com) to get all source files as they are available on Github: ```npm install meshcss```
 - Directly load meshCSS via CDN from [jsDelivr](https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css): https://cdn.jsdelivr.net/gh/ainsleyclark/mesh@master/dist/css/mesh.min.css

 ## Documentation

-Documentation for each utility and component can be found under the documentation folder, alternatively you can visit meshcss.com to see all
+Documentation for each utility and component can be found under the documentation folder, alternatively you can visit [meshcss.com](https://www.meshcss.com) to see visual examples & code snippets.

 ## Contributing